Post-selection games: Generalizations of the Hardy game

 \section{Generalizations of the Hardy game}

-Several authors have investigated generalizations of Hardy's paradox for more inputs and outputs \cite{boschi1997ladder,chen2013hardy,meng2018hardy}.
-Here, we show that they can be naturally reformulated as post-selection games.
+Several authors have proposed different generalizations of Hardy's paradox \cite{boschi1997ladder,cabello2002,liang2003,liang2005,chen2013hardy,cereceda2017,meng2018hardy,chen2024}, with error tolerance and more inputs and outputs.
+Here we shall focus on the generalizations from Refs. \cite{boschi1997ladder,chen2013hardy,meng2018hardy}, as they can be straightforwardly reformulated as post-selection games.
 We adopt the formulation of Meng et al. \cite{meng2018hardy}, as it can recover the others as particular cases.
 Let then Alice and Bob have $s$ inputs and $k$ outputs each, and define $\p{a{<}b}{xy} := \sum_{a<b}P(ab|xy)$.
 The generalized Hardy paradox is as follows: if a behaviour $P$ is local, then

 imply that

 However, there exists a quantum behaviour that satisfies conditions \eqref{HardyCondits3} but violates equation \eqref{HardyConseq3}.

 We define the generalized Hardy game as post-selecting on the events entering conditions (\ref{HardyCondits3})-(\ref{HardyConseq3}), winning if the event appearing in condition \eqref{HardyConseq3} occurs and losing otherwise.
 In order to avoid needlessly discarding rounds of the game, we define the probability distribution $\mu(x,y)$ to be uniform over the $2s$ inputs appearing in conditions (\ref{HardyCondits3})-(\ref{HardyConseq3}) and zero otherwise.